Akenland/Revival/README.md

 # SMP's Revival
 A 16x medieval fantasy resource pack for Minecraft.
 Originally created by SMP.
-Maintained by the staff of the Akenland server, and community contributions.
+Maintained by the staff of the Akenland server, then forked by yours truly.

-This branch is the **Minecraft 1.14** version of the pack.
-[Download here.](https://github.com/Akenland/Revival/releases/latest/download/Revival-14.zip)
+This branch is the **Minecraft 1.14** version of the pack, hopefully soon to be 1.16.

 ## External Links
 * [Official Website](https://revival.akenland.com)